countable-web/open-source-corporation/product/DISCOVERY.md

 ## Purpose

+Our first job on a project is to create a clear shared vision.
 Make quick progress towards product-market fit on a new project.

 ## Scope